In this article, we explore how owning a business may be having a negative impact on your mental health. Take a look…

 In this article, we’ll take a look at some of the ways in which owning a business can affect your mental health.
 We’ll also explore some ways you can avoid this.

 How Can Owning a Business Affect Your Mental Health?

 When you choose to get off the treadmill of the daily grind and go it alone, you’re discarding a steady salary along with the shackles of being an employee.
-Whether you fund your new business yourself or borrow from a financial organisation, getting a new business up and running usually takes a fair amount of cash.
+Whether you fund your new business yourself or borrow from a financial organization like Space Coast Credit Union, getting a new business up and running usually takes a fair amount of cash.

 Piling more pressure on top of this is the fact that your business is unlikely to start making money immediately.
 So, you might find that there’s a lot going out and nothing coming in for a while.
 If you have commitments, such as a mortgage or children, the pressure to generate an income can be overwhelming.

 Financial hardship is one of the most common causes of mental health problems, with sufferers finding that the subject of their finances occupies their every waking hour – and some of their sleeping ones too.
 Many people attempt to buy themselves time by borrowing more which, unfortunately, only exacerbates the problem.